Welcome! I’m Stephen Michael Brown, and I’ve harbored a lifelong fascination with the movies. I am pleased to be a member of

 This site includes a sampling of reviews published between 1991 and today, plus updates on film festivals and timely industry news.
 We were recently invited by Dolby to chronicle the Academy Awards.

-An admirer of Roger Ebert’s populist and lively writing about movies, I ascribe a letter grade rating to films as a way to cut to the chase.
-As a subscriber to Andrew Sarris’ auteur theory, I also believe movies are largely the product of “director as author” – that’s why I always mention the director by name in reviews.
+An admirer of Pauline Kael and Roger Ebert’s populist and lively writing about movies, I ascribe a letter grade rating to films as a way to cut to the chase.
+As a subscriber to the auteur theory by Andrew Sarris, I also believe movies are largely the product of “director as author” – that’s why I always mention the director by name in reviews.
 There’s also a streaming recommendations section updated weekly with movie news about new titles to consider from your download device, smartest of smart TVs or dispenser of choice.